UWNETLAB/dcss_supplementary/README.md

 ## Supplementary Chapter Content

-`supplementary_content` contains a number of notebooks that go beyond what is covered in the book.
-As of right now, it contains notebooks on collecting data from social media APIs (Twitter and Reddit) and on web scraping with Selenium.
-It also contains some additional content on analytical Bayesian inference that is intended to provide some additional clarity on the basic logic of Bayesian inference.
-If Bayesian inference is new to you, I suggest working through this example after working on Chapters 23 and 24.
+`supplementary_content` is a placeholder for notebooks that go beyond what is covered in the book, including collecting data from social media APIs and web scraping with Selenium, as well as additional content on analytical Bayesian inference. **These notebooks are not yet available in this repository.** Please also note that the social media data collection landscape has changed substantially since the book was published: the free Twitter/X APIs used in the book era (including the academic research track) were discontinued in 2023, and Reddit moved to a paid API model in 2023.
+Treat any Twitter/X or Reddit data collection instructions from the book as historical, and check the current platform documentation before planning a data collection project.

 ## Practical Advice from Other Computational Social Scientists and Data Scientists